 This small but mighty piece of my conscious would pop in from time to time with it's freeing thoughts, and I would lurch forward to catch its tail in a white-knuckled grip, hoping frantically that it would take me to wherever it was going...but it's trajectory was too strong.
 I would lose my grip, getting left in the dust.
 Little did I know, I only had to clear some clutter, create a cozy home for that voice within myself, and lure it over with love to where I was like a temptress.

 At age 17, I began spending time with my first spiritual mentor, my eldest brother, Rain.
 18 years my senior, I didn't have a clue what journey I'd be set off on when I agreed to join him at his place one evening to catch up.
 Feeling raw from an emotional day (*cough*year*cough*), I confessed some of my internal struggles with him.
-I mentioned my inability to feel joy for long periods of time, how I'd wake up with shitty thoughts, etc, etc. And as if by some divine timing and orchestration, my brother began to tell me things that nobody had ever said so blatantly to me before.
-Simultaneously, I was in a place to actually hear him.
+I mentioned my inability to feel joy for long periods of time, how I'd wake up and not want to get out of bed, etc, etc. As if by some divine timing and orchestration, my brother began to tell me things that nobody had ever said to me before.
+Right there, so close to home, the answers began to unfold.
+It's a small wonder that I was, simultaneously, willing to listen.
+To actually hear him.
 He was my cool big brother, after all.

 "Meditate," Rain told me one night, "every day for 15-20 minutes."